dogcomplex/icon_maker/README.md

 # Create icons from an emoji
 python icon_maker.py --emoji fox

+# Create icons from a unicode string
+python icon_maker.py --emoji 1F98A

 # Create icons from an image
 python icon_maker.py --image path/to/image.png